georgeklaus/se-assignment-4-github-and-visual-studio-georgeklaus/README.md

 Introduction to GitHub:
 **What is GitHub, and what are its primary functions and features?
 Explain how it supports collaborative software development.**
     *GitHub is a web-based platform* that uses Git, a distributed version control system,  to manage and track changes in source code during software development.
 GitHub provides a collaborative environment for developers to share, review, and contribute to projects.
+        *Primary Functions and Features of GitHub*
+  1. Version Control: Commit and History - Tracks changes in the project by capturing snapshots of the project at various points (commits).
+Each commit has a unique identifier (SHA) and a message describing the changes.
+  Branching and Merging: Developers can create branches to work on different features or fixes independently.
+Once changes are ready, they can be merged back into the main branch.
+  2. Collaboration: Pull Requests: A feature that allows developers to notify team members about changes they have pushed to a repository.
+It facilitates discussion about the changes before they are merged.
+  Code Review: Team members can review, comment on, and suggest changes to the code before it is merged into the main branch
+  3. Documentation: README Files: Provide an overview of the project, setup instructions, and usage guidelines.
+  Wikis: Offer a space for detailed documentation and project information.
+  4. Security and Permissions: Access Control: Manage who can view and commit to the repository using different levels of access (read, write, admin).
+  Dependabot: Automated dependency updates and vulnerability alerts.

+*How GitHub Supports Collaborative Software Development*

+1. Centralized Repository: Acts as a central location for all project files, allowing multiple developers to work on the same project simultaneously without overwriting each other's work.
+2. Branching and Merging: Facilitates parallel development, where team members can work on different features or bug fixes without interfering with each other’s work.
+Branches can be merged back into the main codebase when ready.
+3. Pull Requests and Code Reviews: Developers can submit their work for review, receive feedback, and make necessary changes before the code is integrated into the main project.
+This process helps maintain code quality and encourages knowledge sharing among team members
+4. Documentation: Keeps all necessary information about the project in one place, making it easier for new contributors to get up to speed and for existing members to reference project details.

+*Example Workflow*

+1. Fork and Clone:

+A developer forks a repository to their GitHub account and clones it to their local machine.
+2. Create a Branch:

+The developer creates a new branch for a specific feature or bug fix.
+3. Make Changes:

+The developer makes changes in their local branch and commits those changes with descriptive messages.
+4. Push and Pull Request:

+The developer pushes the branch to their GitHub repository and opens a pull request against the original repository.
+5. Review and Merge:

+Team members review the pull request, provide feedback, and once approved, the changes are merged into the main branch.
+6. CI/CD Pipeline:

+Automated tests and deployment scripts run to ensure the new changes integrate well with the existing codebase and the project is deployed to the production environment.

 Repositories on GitHub:
 **What is a GitHub repository?
 Describe how to create a new repository and the essential elements that should be included in it.**